 - Inform customers about the potential consequences of the marketing

 - Make it understandable to them.

-As the DMA explains, you may not know exactly what campaigns you’ll be running this year, or what new types of content options are on the horizon, but you still need to explain it to customers and ask their permission before you collect their data.
+As the DMA explained, you may not know exactly what campaigns you’ll be running this year, or what new types of content options are on the horizon, but you still need to explain it to customers and ask their permission before you collect their data.
 If that all sounds like a big headache then it might be time to learn more about legitimate interest.

 What is legitimate interest?